fareedfauzi/PseudoNote/README.md

 Typical use cases: documenting what a function does, logging IOCs found, noting questions for later, tracking renamed items.

 ![ida_2kEzCpNSsB](https://github.com/user-attachments/assets/a4c58be1-c4a5-4b9c-9833-5cc58319f9d4)

 ---

+#### Custom Prompt

+Located within the Analyst Notes section, the **Custom Prompt** sub-tab allows you to query the AI with entirely custom, ad-hoc instructions for the selected function.

+Key features:
+- Toggle switches to automatically include **Pseudocode** and/or raw **Assembly** Context alongside your query.
+- Responses and prompts are automatically persisted per-function within the IDB so you can revisit your custom analysis.

+---